AmirHome/listview_infinite_pagination/README.md

 # Examples
 The following examples are extracted from the example project available in the repository.
 More examples are available in this project.

-# Demo of Dropdown Searchable list with choices
+# Demo of infinite scroll listview with pagination

 ![listview_infinite_pagination](https://github.com/AmirHome/listview_infinite_pagination/blob/master/assets/demo_listview_infinite_pagination.gif)